When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Preliminaries

 \textbf{LLM-as-a-Judge} When using natural language, the reward is not a direct mapping of numerical features $x$ to a scalar $r$ since language context $z$ is also relevant.
 For instance, when deciding which product to purchase, consumers typically consider both numerical ratings and textual information such as reviews.
-For problems where the context $c$ contains both numerical features $x$ and language features $z$, we implement the reward function $f_{\text{LLM}}$ by prompting a LLM with the context $c_t$ and action $a_t$ such that $r_t = f_{\text{LLM}}(c_t, a_t)$.
-The output can either be a \textbf{direct scalar} representing the overall reward for the action in the given context, or a \textbf{rubric} where the LLM return a vector of scores pertaining to a predefined rubric e.g., relevance, correctness, creativity.
-We provide more details in Appendix~\ref{app:llm-as-a-judge}.
+For problems where the context $c$ contains both numerical features $x$ and language features $z$, we implement the reward function $f_{\text{LLM}}$ by prompting an LLM with the context $c_t$ and action $a_t$ such that $r_t = f_{\text{LLM}}(c_t, a_t)$.
+The output can either be a \textbf{direct scalar} representing the overall reward for the action in the given context, or a \textbf{rubric} where the LLM returns a vector of scores pertaining to a predefined rubric e.g., relevance, correctness, creativity.
+Implementation details in Supplementary Material~\ref{app:llm-as-a-judge}.

-\textbf{Feature Extraction} Drawing on the established Natural Language Processing (NLP) literature, we use feature extraction methods to derive structured scores, mirroring a rubric-based evaluation.
-These scores are then used to determine the reward without querying any LLMs.
-We include this type of reward function for a more challenging setting that does not use LLM's semantic priors.
-We provide a more detailed description and implementation in Appendix~\ref{app:feature-extraction-based-reward}.
+\textbf{Feature Extraction} Drawing from the established Natural Language Processing (NLP) literature, we use feature extraction methods to derive structured scores, mirroring a rubric-based evaluation.
+These scores are used to determine the reward without querying any LLMs.
+We include this type of reward function for a more challenging setting that does not use an LLM's semantic priors.
+We provide a more detailed description and implementation in Supplementary Material~\ref{app:feature-extraction-based-reward}.